Hotels close.

 Atrani-side hill · Amalfi

-Wood-fired pizza on a rooftop covered in lemon trees.
+Wood-fired pizza in a hidden ground-level courtyard under a sprawling lemon-pergola canopy.
 Reserve a few days ahead.
 The pesto gnocchi is the unexpected order; the margherita is the classic.
 Casual, family-run, the neighborhood Italian dinner Positano doesn't really do anymore.

 Sorrento → Pompeii Scavi · Circumvesuviana 30 min